Moiz-CodeByte/100-days-of-javascript/README.md

 ## Live Demo
-You can see the Projects live at [Link](https://moiz-codebyte.github.io/100-days-of-javascript/)
+You can see the Projects live listing at [Link](https://moiz-codebyte.github.io/100-days-of-javascript/)